RHIT-CSSE/csse332/ClassMaterials/Exam2Prep/exam2guide.md

 ### How we will grade

-* You can get 25% points if your semaphore-based solution reliably produces correct output with the given data (and small modifications).
+* You can get 25% points if your cv-based solution reliably produces correct output with the given data (and small modifications).
 0 points if doing this requires weird sleeps or other hacky non-general purpose code.